 user to know that there is a note about a specific spot on the sheet.

 Data validation is used to help prevent errors in data entry.
 For example, a death date should be later than a birth date.
 (We are not living in a science fiction story just yet!)

 A data validation input message for a cell pops up whenever the cursor is in the cell.
 You can use the input message to remind the user of what should go in the cell even when you cannot validate the entry against a value or a list.
 For example, in a cell for a middle name, do you want just the initial or can the user enter the whole Middle Name?
 For a Full Name, should the user type 'Hamilton, John W.' or 'John W. Hamilton'?
 An input message can make that very clear.
-The popup message can also be annoying to users who already know what to do.
+But be aware that a popup message can be annoying to users who already know what to do.